 Virtual manipulatives can be part of the consideration for assisitve technology during the IEP process for individual students.
 It is important to make sure the virtual manipulatives are interactive and not static images.

-National Library of Virtual Manipulatives http://nlvm.usu.edu/en/nav/vlibrary.html Access free online virtual manipulatives for numbers & operations, algebra, geometry, measurement and data analysis, and probability.
-Also, a CD is available for purchase to use offline.
-Visit the T-TAC ODU Lending Library to check out the CD!
+National Library of Virtual Manipulatives Access free online National Library of Virtual Manipulatives (NLVM) for numbers & operations, algebra, geometry, measurement and data analysis, and probability.

 Smart Notebook Math Tools software offers virtual manipulatives, interactive graphing, and solving of equations as well as the ability to recognize handwritten mathematical equations.
 A free 30-day trial is available at Smart Tech .